-Adam Milstein (Hebrew: אדם מילשטיין; born 1952) is an Israeli–American investor and philanthropist.
+Adam Milstein (Hebrew: אדם מילשטיין; born 1952) is an Israeli–American investor.
 He is a managing partner at Hager Pacific Properties.

 He founded and funded organizations supporting Jewish causes, and organizations advocating support for Israel, including countering what he regards as anti-Israel initiatives such as Boycott, Divestment and Sanctions.[2]
 He and his wife, Gila, founded the Adam and Gila Milstein Family Foundation in 2000.
 He is a co-founder of the Israeli-American Council (IAC) and served as chairman from 2015 to 2019.[3]